-I have met many people who felt it was their obligation to blurt out an uncomfortable truth but few who could skillfully speak the truth in love.
+I have met many people who felt it was their obligation to blurt out an uncomfortable truth, but few could skillfully speak the truth in love.

-There is a world of difference between these two individuals.
-The first has no filter and damage everything in their path.
-The second can offer correction and feedback without destroying a relationship.
+There is a vast difference between these two people.
+The first has no filter and will destroy everything in its path, whereas the second can offer correction and feedback without destroying a relationship.
 Their motive in sharing the truth is their love for the individual.

 I know how difficult it is to speak the truth in love.
 One can be misunderstood, rejected, and treated as an enemy for telling the truth.

 I know that potential exists for me today.
-I struggle with how to speak the truth in love when a spiritual leader falls.
+However, I struggle with speaking the truth in love when a spiritual leader falls.

 Why is it so hard For me to speak the truth in love When a spiritual leader falls?